asherbhs/asherbhs.github.io/apl-book/_sources/trees/representing-trees.md

     parent of i ─┘   i   └─ start of next sub-tree
 ```

 The depth vector representation is therefore only useful in some situations.
-Indeed, we’ll find it very handy in the sections on [working with ⎕JSON](https://asherbhs.github.io/apl-book/trees/working-with-json.html) and [parsing](https://asherbhs.github.io/apl-book/trees/parsing.html), but it is not the representation that we would like to settle on for most of our operations.
+Indeed, we’ll find it very handy in the page on [working with ⎕JSON](https://asherbhs.github.io/apl-book/trees/working-with-json.html), but it is not the representation that we would like to settle on for most of our operations.

 ## The Path Matrix Representation